markkelnar/hgv/README.md

 Once the VM is done provisioning, direct your browser to [http://hgv.dev](http://hgv.dev) You will receive fuller instructions on the use of this Vagrant environment there.

 ### Once Installed These Local URLs / SITES Contain Great Documentation ###
 No really, make sure you go to these to check them out as you work with HGV.
-HGV automatically creates four sites and adds host file entries for them (if you installed the `vagrant-hostsupdater` plugin, that is):
+HGV automatically creates four sites and adds host file entries for them (if you installed the `vagrant-ghost` plugin, that is):

 * [hgv.dev](http://hgv.dev) -- General documentation and links for all of the tools
 * [hhvm.hgv.dev](http://hhvm.hgv.dev) -- A new WordPress installation running on HHVM
 * [php.hgv.dev](http://php.hgv.dev) -- A new WordPress installation running on PHP-FPM (PHP 5.5)
 * [admin.hgv.dev](http://admin.hgv.dev) -- Useful administrative tools (phpMyAdmin, etc.)

-If you did not install the `vagrant-hostsupdater` plugin, you will need to manually [add](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) the following host entries to your host operating system's host files:
+If you did not install the `vagrant-ghost` plugin, you will need to manually [add](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) the following host entries to your host operating system's host files:

 ```conf
 192.168.150.20 hgv.dev